 Performance requirements for the Committees shall be established by the Executive Board and used by the Support and Review Committee.

-The Committee Chair is not to enter into any contract or commitment on behalf of the Federation.
+The Committee Chair is not to enter into any contract or commitment on behalf of the Federation including but not limited to operating a separate website or social media site or producing promotional materials or authorising the use of the WFEO logo.
 The President and Executive Director have the authorised delegations in accordance with Clause 2.6.

 Further procedures for Standing Technical Committees and Policy Implementation Committees and responsibilities of the Support and Review Committee are in Annex C.